GrillBot/GrillBot.Services/src/PointsService/README.md

 If you starting service in production environment (container is recommended), you have to configure environment variables.

-### Required environment variables

-- `ConnectionStrings:StorageAccount` - Connection string to the Azure storage account.
+- `ConnectionStrings:Default` - Connection string to the database.
+First start requires created empty database with correctly set permissions.

 ## Containers